sourcegraph/about/content/blogposts/graphql/setting-up-graphql-in-complicated-apis.md

 Netlify is Rails + Go + Mongo, so it wasn't simple to add something to the API.

-He initially tried Github's graphql-ruby Ruby gem.
+He initially tried GitHub's graphql-ruby Ruby gem.
 But that integrates with SQL, not Mongo, so that didn't work.

 Then he tried node: express-graphql, apollo server, graphql-anywhere, graphql-code-generator.
 These succeeded in building a schema from Mongo, but the schema didn't work.